maxcountryman/irctk/README.markdown

 will automatically format a reply to the correct recipient, i.e. either a user who has sent the bot a private message or the channel the plugin was called from.

+## Server Commands (Events to bind to)

+Here's a quick list of various IRC server commands you can bind bot.event() to.
+Bear in mind that this list may be missing some commands but that doesn't prevent the program from being bound to such commands.

+    NICK
+    USER
+    PART
+    QUIT
+    JOIN
+    PRIVMSG
+    NOTICE
+    PING
+    PONG

+There are others, feel free to add to this list! :)